abims-sbr/bioanalyse_protocoles/README.md

 # bioanalyse_protocoles
-A list of bio-analyse protocoles
+A list of bio-analyse protocoles used in ABiMS